top of page

 • Micro-watershed restoration: Community members plant tree nurseries and then strategically transplant the seedlings to places where the trees will grow.
 Our reforestation workers follow up to ensure survival of the seedlings, teaching community members how to collect and store seeds for next year's nursery planting.

-• Fuel-efficient, vented stoves: Indoor air pollution by traditional, smoky, wood-burning stoves is as detrimental to health as smoking 2 packs of cigarettes a day.
-Families that have been active in their local reforestation program are eligible to construct fuel-efficient stoves in their homes, which use 60% less firewood and eliminate indoor smoke.
+• Fuel-efficient, vented stoves: Indoor air pollution by traditional, smoky, wood-burning stoves is as detrimental to health as smoking 2 packs of cigarettes a day (WHO).
+Fuel-efficient, vented stoves use 60% less firewood and vent out the indoor smoke.

 HEALTH EDUCATION

 This is the key to our success; through this program, community members learn how to reduce water and sanitation-related illness through good hygiene practices.
 Our Health Educators teach communities how to maintain their projects through community workshops and household visits.
-They also identify and train local hygiene and health promoters and ensure a trained Potable Water Committee (CAPS) has been formed.
-The CAPS is responsible for organizing ongoing proejct use, care, and maintenance.
+They also train locally elected Potable Water and Sanitation Committees (CAPS).
+CAPS are responsible for organizing ongoing project use, care, and maintenance.

 50436967906_71a8900cc2_c.jpg